ppouwx/jailw1n/wiki.md

-## jailw1n install tutorial.
+## jailw1n wiki.

-Welcome, to jailw1n install tutorial!
-This tutorial helps you to make your jailbreak process more stable.
+Welcome, to jailw1n wiki!
+This wiki helps you to make your jailbreak process more stable.

 ## Requirements.